All Episodes

 What just happened here?

-Aside from what Wolf said.
+Aside from what Wolf said, this is a breakout.

 This is Wolf Blitzer doing commentary, not disguised as news.

-Normally Wolf does this stuff as news, but here this was obviously Wolf Blitzer doing an editorial.
+Normally, Wolf does this stuff as news, but here, this was obviously Wolf Blitzer doing an editorial.

 This is unheard of for CNN.